 Sculpting in sand – Marsha Golemac for FRESHLY SHUCKED

-For our new exhibition, FRESHLY SHUCKED, we teamed up with the talented art director Marsha Golemac to create a visual campaign that would hero the remarkable collection of work developed for the show.
+For our new exhibition, FRESHLY SHUCKED, we teamed up with the talented art director Marsha Golemac to create a visual campaign that would hero the remarkable collection of contemporary handmade jewellery developed for the show.
 Linking to this, she has also designed the installation for the exhibition in store.

 You'll likely have come across Marsha's work for The Coolhunter, Cereal magazine, Modern Times, Artedomus and more.
 We were incredibly excited to work with her for this special exhibition which pays homage to one of the world's most luxurious gems – and the only gem to be produced by a living organism.